modernmt/modernmt/VISION-AND-ROADMAP.md

 We aggregated most of the people that created the current state of the art machine translation technology, added great engineers and a few challengers to rethink the problem.

-If you fell you can contribute you are welcome to join.
+If you feel you can contribute you are welcome to join.

 # What? - MMT Dirty Hands Todo